General Terms and Conditions

 1.7.
 At any time during the use of eCollect’s services, further information may be requested from the client in order to verify its identity or that of its representatives, the economic ownership or control of the business, to validate subsequently submitted information and to assess the risk associated with the contractual relationship.

-3.2 The credit accounts are used for offsetting and payout of realized receivables to the customer.
+3.2.
+The credit accounts are used for offsetting and payout of realized receivables to the client.

 1.1. eCollect takes over the entering, creation, printing and dispatch of invoices for the client and the subsequent dunning procedure (payment reminder) in compliance with the respective national legal regulations.

-2.1 eCollect receives, allocates, processes and monitors individual customer payments as well as their payout to the client.
+2.2. eCollect allocates, handles and monitors the individual customer payments and reports the incoming payments to the client.